rrhew/rhew-lab/content/authors/admin/_index.md

 role: Professor
 avatar_filename: avatar.png

-bio: Professor Rhew is the Principal Investigator of the UC Berkeley Atmospheric Biogeochemistry and Composition Lab
+bio: Professor Rhew was the Principal Investigator of the UC Berkeley Atmospheric Biogeochemistry Lab, now the Scripps Institution of Oceanography Atmospheric Biogeochemistry and Composition Lab.

 interests:
   - Trace gas biogeochemistry